dmytrostriletskyi/diagrams-as-code/README.md

 #### PyCharm

-For `PyCharm`, open the settings and proceed to `Languages & Framworks`, then to `Scheams and DTDs`, then to `JSON Schema Mappings`.
+For `PyCharm`, open the settings and proceed to `Languages & Frameworks, then to `Scheams and DTDs`, then to `JSON Schema Mappings`.
 After, create a new schema, name it `Diagrams as code`, choose `JSON Schema version 7`, paste `https://raw.githubusercontent.com/dmytrostriletskyi/diagrams-as-code/main/json-schemas/0.0.1.json` to the `Schema file or URL` field and click `Apply`: